AlexL8020/COMPE5521_DeFi/README.md

 1. Go back to the terminal where you ran `npx hardhat node`.
 2. Copy one of the **Private Keys** listed (e.g., `0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80`). **Never share real private keys!
 These are only for local testing.**
-3. In MetaMask, click the account circle icon at the top right.
+3. In MetaMask, ensure the **Hardhat Localhost** network is selected.
+4. Click the account circle icon at the top right.
-4. Select "Import account".
+5. Select "Import account".
-5. Paste the copied **Private Key** into the field.
+6. Paste the copied **Private Key** into the field.
-6. Click "Import".
-You should see the account added with a balance of 10000 ETH (or GO).
+7. Click "Import".
+You should see the account added with a balance of 10000 ETH (or GO) after selecting the Hardhat Localhost you just add.

 ### 4c) Connect to the Application